mohitNEC/VM/followRelationship.rst

      }
  }

-- **Retrieve entity with concise and appended sub-entities**
+- **Retrieve entity with concise and flat sub-entities**

-To retrieve AgriParcel entity in concise format and with appended sub-entities, you can send an HTTP GET to - **http://<IP Address>:<port>/ngsi-ld/v1/entities/{entityId}?options=concise&join=flat** and we will get target entities returned in list.
+To retrieve AgriParcel entity in concise format and with flat sub-entities, you can send an HTTP GET to - **http://<IP Address>:<port>/ngsi-ld/v1/entities/{entityId}?options=concise&join=flat** and we will get target entities returned in list.

 	GET - **http://localhost:9090/ngsi-ld/v1/entities/urn:ngsi-ld:AgriParcel:001?options=concise&join=flat&joinLevel=3**